SSWConsulting/SSW.Rules.Content/rules/manage-report-exploratory-testing/rule.md

 A very important - and often overlooked - aspect of SBTM is the idea of session debriefing.

-At the end of each session, the tester and manager get together to talk about the session - a checklist of questions has been provided by Jon Bach to assist with debriefing.
-(As testers gain more experience in performing ET in sessions, several related sessions might be covered in the same debriefing.)
+At the end of each session, the tester gets together with someone else (e.g. their manager or another stakeholder) to talk about the session.
+James Bach has a handy [debriefing checklist](https://www.satisfice.com/download/sbtm-session-report-checklist) to help you ask the right questions during debriefing.

 The basic idea of the debriefing is to look at the testing that was done, see what issues or questions arose, and think about charters for further sessions (if required).
 Debriefing can also be used as an opportunity to provide feedback and coaching to the tester.

-This crucial information gathering exercise is designed to be brief, a maximum of 15 minutes, and omitting these debriefings really does miss out on one of the core aspects of successful SBTM, so resist the temptation to cut this corner.
+This crucial information-gathering exercise is designed to be brief, a maximum of 15 minutes, and omitting these debriefings really does miss out on one of the core aspects of successful SBTM, so resist the temptation to cut this corner.
+(As testers gain more experience in performing ET in sessions, several related sessions might be covered in the same debriefing.)

 The debriefings also help us to learn how much can be done in a test session, and by tracking how many sessions are actually done over a period of time, we gain the ability to estimate the amount of work involved in a test cycle and predict how long testing will take even though we have not planned the work in detail.

-James Bach has a handy [debriefing checklist](https://www.satisfice.com/download/sbtm-session-report-checklist) to help you ask the right questions during debriefing.

 ### Metrics & reporting